ZackJorquera/MarsImageThing/README.md

 This code uses the [MonoGame XNA Framework](http://www.monogame.net/).
 All code for the UI can be found in: MarsImageThing/Game1.cs The classification algorithum can be found in: MarsImageThing/ClassifyImage.cs

+#Info
+Last edit: 3/8/2017
+Made By: Zack Jorquera
+All right reserved